solarkennedy/xkyle.com/content/post/2019-01-12-being-a-great-engineering-mentor.markdown

 Being a really good "[dungeon
-master](https://en.wikipedia.org/wiki/Dungeon_Master)" for the game that is being a software engineer requires understanding your mentee's strength and weaknesses.
+master](https://en.wikipedia.org/wiki/Dungeon_Master)" for the game that is "being a software engineer" requires understanding your mentee's strength and weaknesses.
 Your job is to help them "level up" by giving them appropriately challenging tasks.
 There is some degree of "fun" as well.
 A game that is too easy isn't very fun, and likewise a game that is brutally hard is also no fun.

-Sometimes things are difficult because they are simply unfair.
+Sometimes things are difficult because they are simply unfamiliar.
 Sometimes "simple" things seem easy only because they are "[at hand](https://www.infoq.com/presentations/Simple-Made-Easy)".
 I try to balance steering mentees towards tasks that are easy for them (even if they are not